 Reservations:

-2020 Reservation launch: January 6, 2020 at 8 am PST, reservations for the West Coast Trail can be made for any date between May 1 and September 30 through the Parks Canada Reservation Service.
+Reservation launch: usually in January at 8 am PST, reservations for the West Coast Trail can be made for any date between May 1 and September 30 through the Parks Canada Reservation Service.
 Spaces fill quickly, so consider setting up an account prior to January 1. https://reservation.pc.gc.ca/Home.aspx

 http://www.pc.gc.ca/eng/pn-np/bc/pacificrim/activ/activ6a.aspx